Takathediscordbot/tetrio-api/README.md

 ### Examples

-There are code examples in the (https://github.com/Takathediscordbot/tetrio-api/tree/main/examples)[examples folder] of this git repository.
+There are code examples in the [examples folder](https://github.com/Takathediscordbot/tetrio-api/tree/main/examples) of this git repository.
 The readme in there will indicate how to run examples.

 ### Fetching a User